paulrademacher/asyncpp/README.md

 void func_async(KeepGoingCallback callback);

-bool call_function_three_times_async(FinalCallback final_callback) {
+void call_function_three_times_async(FinalCallback final_callback) {
-    asyncpp::ntimes(3, func_async, final_callback);
+    async::ntimes(3, func_async, final_callback);
 }
 ```

-We've completely generalized the pattern of multiple calls to an sync function, in serial!
-The **asyncpp** library also has functions for parallel calls, while loops, filters, and more.
+We've completely generalized the pattern of multiple serial calls to an asynchronous
+function.
+The **asyncpp** library also has functions for parallel calls, parallel calls
+with a limit on the number of simultaneous outstanding calls, loops, filters, and more.

+#### Boost example

 Here's an example using the Boost ASIO network library.
 Instead of writing: